JavaScript Data Types

 4. Date

-The Date object is used to handle dates and times.
+The Date object allows manipulation and formatting of dates and times.

 • Example: